tawk/tawk-wordpress/tawkto/readme.txt

 Note: You will need a free tawk.to account : [Create one for free here!](https://tawk.to/?utm_source=wpdirectory&utm_medium=link&utm_campaign=signup)

 == Changelog ==

+= 0.6.0 =
+* Added checking of user access for widget selection feature.
+Only users with `administrator` role can setup/modify the widget.
+* Security update for handling possible CSRF attack.

 = 0.5.5 =
 * Supported version bump 5.8.